vectordotdev/vector/docs/usage/configuration/transforms/tokenizer.md

 ---
-description: Accepts `log` events and allows you to tokenize a log field's value by splitting on white space, ignoring special wrapping characters, and zipping the tokens into ordered field names.
+description: Accepts `log` events and allows you to tokenize a field's value by splitting on white space, ignoring special wrapping characters, and zip the tokens into ordered field names.
 ---

 <!--